CarlosMatheus/PyginWeb/README.md

 # PyginWeb

-PyginWeb is an online web game editor powered by Pygin.
-Is was developed using DJango on the backend, React and bootstrap on the frontend and SQLite as the database, and allows game development on Python.
+PyginWeb is an online scenario editor for Pygin to facilitate the development of games in Python.
+It was developed using React, DJango and SQLite.
 The latest version is running [here.](https://pyginweb.herokuapp.com/)

 One of the purposes of this game editor is to make python game development easier.
 This engine includes support for collisions, meshes, materials, game objects and scenes.